-We get a lot of requests from customers about espresso.
+We get a lot of requests from customers about the best espresso coffee.
 “How do I pull a good shot?”, “What are easy recipes for espresso?”, “What kind of machine can I buy that won’t break the bank?”, “What’s the best kind of coffee to use for espresso?”, “Is espresso a drink, a roast, or a brew method?” ( It’s actually all three!).
 All valid, all good questions!

 Honestly, espresso is a very complicated and expensive habit to maintain for home use, which is why we’ve generally stayed away from featuring it.
 Some baristas work for months before they truly felt confident producing excellent espresso every single time.
 Luckily, we've got years of experience to share with you brave souls who are diving deep into the world of at-home espresso!